Why the Problem Slide Matters (and How to Get It Right)

 Mistakes to Avoid When Designing Your Problem Slide

-Missteps in this critical section can undermine your pitch deck’s effectiveness, leaving investors unconvinced.
+Missteps in your problem slide can undermine your pitch deck’s effectiveness, leaving investors unconvinced.
 Here are common mistakes to avoid and strategies to ensure your problem slide resonates.

 1. Overloading with Buzzwords